 —Those youngsters… I catch him mutter to his senior comrade.
 He holds the door open with one hand and spews hand motions with the other.

 Spring is setting in over the city.

 Seven bells from seven churches chime in unison, like a sweet blessing that spans the neighborhood.

 For once I walk past more churches than I’m layered with sweaters — a confection of cashmere and wool, topped with a raspberry beret I’ve perpetually “borrowed” from my mother.

-Today the tree’s delicate buds are cosigned with clouds, but it it warm enough for just two layers.
+Today the tree’s delicate buds are cosigned with clouds, but it is warm enough for just two layers.

-The clouds soften to reveal a string of Chinese characters on one buttery Brownstone, letters rolling like tiny kittens summersaulting across the tin-trimmed roof.
+The clouds soften to reveal a string of Chinese characters on one buttery Brownstone, the letters roll like tiny kittens summersaulting across the tin-trimmed roof.

 On cue, an orange Tabby arks his back on the street in front of me, stretching up to meet my hand like it was my idea.
 His purring is interrupted by a bowl of milk being set on his stoop by the hands of his human.